atmajs/cronbee/readme.md

 ### Runner

-Though you can define any shell command to be executed at scheduled time, you can also use the `cronbee` as a wrapped runner, to log executions to CSV files.
+Though you can define any shell command to be executed at scheduled time by the `os`, you can also use the `cronbee` as the wrapped runner, to log executions to CSV files.
 Just prefix your command with `cronbee` and you are done.
-The logs can be found in `./logs/monit/cronbee`
+The logs can be found in `./logs/everlog/cronbee`

 ```ts
 await cronbee.ensure({